Skip to content

 Families in Need of Affordable Housing

-Low-income Working Adults
+Low-income Working Families and Single Adults

 Critical to the success of AAPCI’s housing management model is our commitment to inclusive, mixed-income communities.
 Rather than being marginalized in quasi-institutional settings, our formerly homeless tenants live amongst a diverse group of low-income New Yorkers.